J. Lorenzo Hubbell: Personal life

-Hubbell was a long time friend of Teddy Roosevelt, who stayed with Hubbell at his ranch for a week after attending the Hopi Snake Dances in 1912.
+Hubbell became a long time friend of Teddy Roosevelt, who stayed with Hubbell at his ranch for a week after attending the Hopi Snake Dances in 1912.
 Hubbell's brother, Frank A. Hubbell ran on the Republican ticket for the U.S. Senate from New Mexico in the 1916 election.
 His older brother, Charles, ran a trading post about 45 miles northeast of Flagstaff.
 In March 1919 he was murdered, and his body burnt in a fire which destroyed the trading post in an attempt to cover up the murder.
 Two Navajo Indians were suspected of the murder, and a posse was formed to bring them in.
 Hubbell and his son, Lorenzo Hubbell Jr., joined the posse.
 Two brothers, 19 and 24, with the last name of Bega, were arrested for the murder and confessed.
 Their father had turned them in.
 In 1927 he suffered a stroke, which plagued him the remainder of his life.
 He died on November 12, 1930, at his home in Ganado.
 He was buried on Hubbell Hill, next to his wife, and their long-term friend, Chief Many Horses.
 Another of his trading posts, purchased by Hubbell in Winslow, Arizona in 1921, is listed on the National Register of Historic Places.

 The Navajos called him Nak’eznilih, meaning "double glasses" early in life, but later on knew him as Naakaii Saani, "Old Mexican".
 Many others in Arizona, as well as visitors to his ranch knew him as "Don" Lorenzo, due to his widely known hospitality and generosity.
 Hamlin Garland coined the phrase, “Don Lorenzo the Magnificent”.
 He met every U.S. president from Grover Cleveland to Warren G. Harding.
 He also hosted many notable people at his ranch in Ganado, which held an extensive collection of Native American art.
 In addition to Roosevelt, some of the others included Jesse Walter Fewkes and Maynard Dixon.